saimmehmood/QTLAnalysis/README.md

 > sudo apt-get install python-novaclient

     -  Now check the availability of nova by typing "nova" in your terminal.
-It'll display list of commands.
+It will display list of commands.
 Go through them if needed.
     -  Type the following command in your terminal for setting up Spark Master.

 > nova boot -flavor m1.medium --image "Ubuntu Server 14.04 LTS (Trusty Tahr)" --key-name Saim --user-data=init-sparkMaster.sh SparkMaster